-Police Administration consists of the Chief, an Administrative Assistant, and one Captain who serves as the Support Services Commander and Deputy Chief.
+Police Administration consists of the Chief, an Administrative Assistant, and one Captain who serves as the Operations and Support Services Commander and Deputy Chief.

 The Patrol Division is dedicated to providing professional services in its continuing efforts to protect and serve the Citizens of Tallmadge.
 The Patrol Division provides 24 hour, 7 days a week patrol coverage, which is comprised of 18 sworn officers, including 4 Sergeants.